 You are here

 The information below provides a snapshot of the state and federal programs offered to qualified businesses.
 For a full assessment, contact Phil Santer, SPARK Vice President of Business Development, at Phil@AnnArborUSA.org.

 State & Local Incentives:

-Pure Michigan Asset-Based Economic Development Incentives The Michigan Economic Development Corporation has a pool of $175 million available to qualified firms that are growing in or relocating to Michigan.
+Pure Michigan Asset-Based Economic Development Incentives are available.
+The Michigan Economic Development Corporation has a pool of $175 million available to qualified firms that are growing in or relocating to Michigan.
 The pool is split into the following funds:

 - $100 million for attraction and economic gardening